Onboarding New Leaders: Success vs. Failure

 Red flag #1.
 There's no team support for the promotion.

-He wasn't set up for success.
+He wasn’t set up for success.
 All the risk and all the work fell to him.
 He was put in a difficult position, he took the place of the newly appointed president.
-And, the president had been in his old role a long time and his direct reports loved him, so much so that they were in mourning about the new boss--even though they knew the new leader and liked him.
-He found himself walking on eggshells when team members would say "that's not the way our old leader would do it."
+And, the president had been in his old role a long time and his direct reports loved him, so much so that they were in mourning about the new boss–even though they knew the new leader and liked him.
+He found himself walking on eggshells when team members would say “that’s not the way our old leader would do it.”

 Red flag #2.
 No support for a learning curve time line (short) and boundaries with others!